-If ground turkey is a freezer staple in your home, this Ground Turkey Casserole is a must-have for your online recipe box!
+If ground turkey is a freezer staple in your home, this Mexican Ground Turkey Casserole is a must-have for your online recipe box!
 A delicious Mexican-inspired casserole featuring taco-seasoned ground turkey, a quick-fix tomato sauce, pasta, and Monterrey Jack cheese.

 This is a family-friendly dinner you can get on the table with very little effort.
 After just 15 minutes on the stovetop, the casserole goes in the oven and your work is done.
 With minimal prep and maximum flavor, you’ll find this a dinner casserole perfect for any night of the week.